-A real food diet is able to afford these results, as it regulates hunger and keeps you satiated while delivering an abundance of nutrients through a relatively low number of calories.
-When you eat real foods, they take up your stomach space, so to speak, and crowd out other less healthy foods in the diet, like processed foods and red meat, which tend to be low in nutrients and high in calories.
+A real food diet aide in weight-loss as it regulates hunger and keeps you satiated while delivering an abundance of nutrients through a relatively low number of calories.
+When you eat real foods, they take up your stomach space, so to speak, and crowd out other less healthy foods in the diet, like processed foods, which tend to be lower in nutrients and higher in calories.

 If you feel like you’re working out like a maniac, yet the scale isn’t budging, take a look at your diet.

 One of the best places to start is removing sugar and refined foods, and adding in more vegetables and fruit.
 I know, I know, easier said then done.
-Browsing my recipes section is a good place to start.
-If you’re ready to commit to it, and want an easy to follow plan, check out my EatHealthy Meal Plan for more guidance.
+Browsing my recipes section is a good place to start, however if you want a roadmap completely laid out for you, support, and guidance, join us for EatSLIM.